 The islands of Chios, Lesbos, Thasos, and Samos were home to cities with the military might to provide the Delian League with ships.
 The minority paid homage to the majority in the form of goods and money.
 There were occasional uprisings among the Delian League cities, such as the ones on Thasos and Samos or in a number of Ionian cities in 490 BC, despite the alliance of these cities against the Persians.
 Skyros, like Naxos, rebelled in 469 BC and was ruthlessly put down.

-How did Pericles justify the transformation of the Delian League?
+How Does Pericles justify the Evolution of the Delian League?

 478 BC: Formation of the Delian League